ansyblenetwork/sdg/_posts/2020-11-08-a-perfect-tonic.md

 </script>

-1. The _tonic_ is obviously very important and probably has etymologically origins common with the word "tone."
+1. The _tonic_ is obviously very important and probably has etymological origins common with the word "tone."
 2. _Mediant_ means "middle," and it lies halfway between the tonic and dominant.
 3. _Dominant_